Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 ---

-# Taking Data Processing to next level
+# Taking data processing to next level

-## What led me to discover Apache Spark and its power of parallel computing?
+## What led me to discover Apache Spark?

 I am an experienced Data Scientist and I have been at the forefront of managing the entire data science project life cycle including defining project scope, identifying data requirements and acquisition, data cleaning, feature engineering, Machine Learning model building, evaluating and deploying.

-This time around in one of the projects we had to analyze the high frequency data and build a machine learning model pipeline.
+This time around in one of the projects I had to analyze the high frequency data and build a machine learning model pipeline.
 I started with a sample to understand the data structure.

 But soon I realized it was not going to be possible to scale what I was doing on the entire dataset.
 Talking to my peers I came across Dask, an open source library for parallel computing written in Python and Koalas, which is the pandas DataFrame API for handling Big Data.
 Very recently Koalas has been highlighted as a good alternative to PySpark as there is no learning curve for the user if you already know pandas.
 Check: [Koalas - pandas API on Apache Spark](https://github.com/databricks/koalas).